Kansas vs. TCU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - The Jayhawks outscore opponents by 14.3 points per game (scoring 79.6 points per game to rank 72nd in college basketball while allowing 65.3 per outing to rank 54th in college basketball) and have a +186 scoring differential overall.

-- Kansas ranks 85th in the country at 38.9 rebounds per game.
-That's 5.9 more than the 33 its opponents average.
+- Kansas prevails in the rebound battle by an average of 5.9 boards.
+It is collecting 38.9 rebounds per game (85th in college basketball) compared to its opponents' 33 per contest.

-- Kansas makes 6.8 three-pointers per game (248th in college basketball) compared to its opponents' 7.7.
-It shoots 37% from deep while its opponents hit 30.2% from long range.
+- Kansas connects on 6.8 three-pointers per game (248th in college basketball) at a 37% rate (56th in college basketball), compared to the 7.7 its opponents make while shooting 30.2% from beyond the arc.

-- The Jayhawks rank 58th in college basketball with 101 points scored per 100 possessions, and 40th in college basketball defensively with 82.9 points conceded per 100 possessions.

-- Kansas and its opponents have been mostly even in the turnover battle.
-The Jayhawks commit 11.9 per game (196th in college basketball) and force 11.4 (237th in college basketball play).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.